taoCMS™ Demo Site: Home

 The North Dakota County Commissioners Association

-ND County Courthouseswas established in 1905.
+NDCCA was established in 1905.
 As the form of government closest to the people, counties offer a unique perspective that makes them critical players in decisions affecting their citizens.
 The North Dakota County Commissioners Association serves as the counties' advocate before all branches of state government.
-It acts on legislative issues and lobbies on behalf of North Dakota's 223 county commissioners, serving 53 counties.
+It acts on legislative issues and lobbies on behalf of North Dakota's 231 county commissioners, serving 53 counties.

 SERVING NORTH DAKOTA'S COMMISSIONERS